bill-connelly/rpg/API.md

 Displays a psudorandom grating from the passed directory in response to a 3.3V signal to a GPIO pin.
 Gauranteed to display each grating in directory before playing gratings again.
 Will display gratings in a fixed order across sessions.
 Between gratings, displays Screen.background() shade.
 Function is blocking, but will return in response to a keystroke.

 * Paramaterss:
-  * dir_containing_gratings (string) - Defaults to `"rpglog.txt"`.
-A relative or absolute directory path to a directory containing gratings.
+  * dir_containing_gratings (string) - A relative or absolute directory path to a directory containing gratings.
 Must not contain any other non grating files, or sub directories.
   * trigger_pin (int) - Which trigger pin the raspberry pi listens on for the 3.3V pulse.
 Pin number is defined by WiringPi library.
-  * logfile_name (string) - Name of log file to write performance record to.
-Written into directory ~/rpg/logs/
+  * logfile_name (string) - Defaults to `"rpglog.txt"`.
+Name of log file to write performance record to.
+Written into directory `~/rpg/logs/`.

 * Returns:
   * None